ssukhgit/UFC_Outcome_Prediction/README.md

 # UFC Outcome Prediction

-A comprehensive data pipeline and machine learning system for predicting UFC fight outcomes using historical fighter statistics and betting odds data.

 ## Project Overview

-This project aims to predict UFC fight outcomes by analyzing historical fighter data, fight statistics, and betting odds.
-The system combines data from multiple sources, processes it through a sophisticated pipeline, and uses machine learning to make predictions.
+This machine learning project aims to predict UFC fight outcomes by analyzing historical fighter data, fight statistics, and betting odds.
+The system combines data from multiple sources, processes it through a pipeline, and uses ML classification algorithms to make predictions.

 ## Table of Contents